 Documentation from other family members, friends, or neighbors, should also be provided that back up the claims of the child caregiver.
 If the child caregiver was not able to provide full time care for his or her parent, proof that other care was provided might be necessary.
 This could include in-home care, respite care, or adult day care.

-In addition, professional documentation from a doctor or a home nurse stating that if not for the care provided by the child for the last two years, the elderly parent would have required institutionalization is important.
+In addition, professional documentation from a doctor or a home nurse stating that if not for the care provided by the adult child for the last two years, the elderly parent would have required institutionalization is important.
 This documentation should include a statement of all medical conditions in which the senior suffers, such as Parkinson’s disease, dementia, or a stroke, and the length of time these illnesses have been present.
 Medical records may be needed as proof as well.

 To illustrate when the Child Caregiver Exemption might or might not be used, three fictional examples are provided.
 These examples also illustrate the somewhat fickle rules surrounding qualification.
 If one is considering this course of action, it be may beneficial to consult with a Medicaid planning professional in advance to better ensure the eventual home transfer.

 • Fred suffers from Alzheimer’s disease and can no longer live at home without assistance.
 If his daughter, Violet, quits her $50,000 / year job, moves in with him and takes on a caregiving role, he can continue to live in his own home.
 With Fred’s current condition, he should be able to continue to live at home for at least two years with Violet’s help.
 The house is valued at $350,000, and if she lives with her father and cares for him for two years, she will lose out on $100,000 of wages via employment.
 However, when the house is transferred to her, the value of the home far outweighs the loss of income from unemployment.
-Most importantly, Fred ages in an environment in which his is comfortable and with a caregiver with whom he is familiar.
+Most importantly, Fred ages in an environment in which he is comfortable and with a caregiver with whom he is familiar.